camunda/camunda-docs/docs/guides/setting-up-development-project.md

 [Video Link](https://youtu.be/_GQuqEwzWKM?t=1302)

-We will now create the workflow instance, and get the final outcome in the calling code.
+We will now create the process instance, and get the final outcome in the calling code.

 - Edit the `createStartHandler` function in the `main.go` file, and make the following change: